 Andean Textile Talks

-Mark your calendars for our new Andean Textile Talks series starting February 2021!
-Led by subject matter experts, these six bi-monthly virtual conversations (via Zoom) will cover topics such as Andean culture, textile traditions, historical and current events, and even food or drink.
+Mark your calendars for the 2022 series of Andean Textile Talks!
+Led by subject matter experts, these virtual conversations (via Zoom) will cover topics such as Andean culture, textile traditions, historical and current events, and even food or drink.
 The hour-long webinars are $10 and include a presentation followed by a Q&A.

 In the Peruvian Andes, textiles are omnipresent in the lives of indigenous people; they are both eminently practical and stunningly beautiful as generations of weavers have applied their creativity to invent techniques and designs found nowhere else in the world.
 Textiles still form a powerful part of identity.
 But this identity is at risk.
 Indigenous people still face racism on a daily basis.
 And a globalized market economy that produces cheap, machine-made products destroys respect and interest in the hand-made.
 Infringement on the intellectual rights of native peoples only makes this worse.
 The Center for Traditional Textiles of Cusco (CTTC) was established in 2000 by Andean weavers and their supporters to aid in the survival of Cusqueñan textile traditions and to provide support to the indigenous people who create them.